dontrellwest/dhcp/README.md

 <h1>Capturing DHCP Requests and Responses in Wireshark on Azure VMs</h1>
 <h2>Objective</h2>

-•	In this section, you will capture and analyze DHCP (Dynamic Host Configuration Protocol) traffic between your Windows 10 VM and the Azure network.  <br>
+ - In this section, you will capture and analyze DHCP (Dynamic Host Configuration Protocol) traffic between your Windows 10 VM and the Azure network.
-•	You will manually trigger the process of releasing and renewing your VM’s IP address, then observe how DHCP traffic appears in Wireshark.
+ - You will manually trigger the process of releasing and renewing your VM’s IP address, then observe how DHCP traffic appears in Wireshark.

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Computers)
 - Remote Desktop
 - Powershell
 - Batch Script Creation